Protests Continue Over Migrant Detentions, Despite Policy Change

 One California border protester, Ellen Montanari, said the issue is close to her heart because her adopted daughter is Latina, like most families in detention.

-“We do need sane members of Congress to sit down and talk about what a reasonable immigration policy looks like,” she said, although Montanari worries that in this year of congressional elections, there will instead be more posturing.
+“We do need sane members of Congress to sit down and talk about what a reasonable immigration policy looks like,” Montanari said, although she worries that in this year of congressional elections, there will instead be more posturing.